yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/ios.md

 Payload is securely passed in HTTPS post request to protect the information passed in it
 :::

-### On Prem URL
+### On Premise deployments
-For on-prem deployments a different URL can be set to `customBaseUrl`
+Your on-prem deployment URL can be set to `customBaseUrl`

 ```swift
 config.customBaseUrl = "https://yourcustomurl.com"
 ```

 ## Start chatbot
-Chat bot can be presented by calling `startChatbot()` method and passing your view controller as an argument
+Once the config is set, chat bot can be presented by calling `startChatbot()` method and passing your view controller as an argument
 ```swift
 do {
     try YMChat.shared.startChatbot(on: self)